On Parkland anniversary, Biden calls for tougher gun laws | Politics

 The Republican governor also noted some of the school safety measures enacted since the tragedy three years ago, including money to install panic alert systems at schools across the state and to strengthen programs meant to prevent violence before they occur.

-The panic alert measure was dubbed "Alyssa's Law," in honor of 14-year-old Alyssa Alhadeff, one of the students killed three years ago.
+The panic alert measure was dubbed “Alyssa's Law,” in honour of 14-year-old Alyssa Alhadeff, one of the students killed three years ago.

-But critics say the governor and Republican-controlled Legislature have done little to keep guns away from potentially bad actors and have opposed the ban of assault-style guns.
+But critics of the governor and Republican-controlled Legislature say guns are too easily accessible and say more needs to be done to keep assault-style guns away from potentially bad actors.
+“The passage of time has done little to heal the heartbreak we felt upon hearing the shocking news three years ago today, nor dulled our sense of outrage at the lack of consequential legislative action from lawmakers since that horrible morning — laws that would prevent another Parkland from ever happening again,” said Manny Diaz, the chair of the Florida Democratic Party.

+Over the years, deadly violence targeting schools has shaken the nation — including the Virginia Tech shootings in 2007 that claimed 32 lives and the Sandy Hook Elementary School massacre in 2012.
+Even before the Parkland tragedy, there was already plenty of anguish in Florida over gun violence.
+Less than two years before, another gunman shot up the Pulse nightclub in Orlando, killing 49 people.

+None of the deadly events produced comprehensive gun laws.
+Mass shootings have galvanized gun control advocates, who have been met with resistance from Republican lawmakers and their 2nd Amendment allies.
 It remains to be seen what will be done on the federal level, despite Democratic control of the White House and both chambers of Congress.

 “This Administration will not wait for the next mass shooting to heed that call.
 We will take action to end our epidemic of gun violence and make our schools and communities safer,'' the president said his statement Sunday.